matthew-brett/czi-nibabel/work_plan.md

 way the image was acquired.
 Axes have natural labels, expressing meaning, such as "time" or "slice", and they may have tick labels such as acquisition time.
-The scanner captures this information, but typical image formats cannot store them, making it easier to lose metadata and make analysis errors; see https://github.com/nipy/nibabel/wiki/BIAP6
+The scanner captures this information, but typical image formats cannot store it, so it is easy to lose metadata and make analysis errors; see https://github.com/nipy/nibabel/wiki/BIAP6

 We will expand Nibabel's API to encode axis and tick labels by integrating the